bueltge/colorized-theme/readme.md

 ### Background

-I like to work with nice UIs, but on the focus to work, create a result.
-This Theme is a mix of several colors.
-To work day and night on the ideas.
+I like to work with nice UIs, but with the focus to work and create a result.
+This theme mixes several colors to work day and night on the ideas.

 Currently, I have only a dark theme for the PhpStorm IDE.